masaishi/understand-stable-diffusion-slidev/slides.md

 - L56: Calculate the direction to restore it to the original image.

-- L57: Calculate the sample that goes one step further in the deming by combining the estimated original sample and the update direction.
+- L57: Calculate the sample that goes one step further in the denoising by using 3 values.
 </v-clicks>

 ::right::